An Apache Medicine Dance

 I am thinking of the Earth," he sang four times.

-Creator rubbed his palms, from which fell a small round, brown ball, not much larger than a bean.
+All four gods shook hands.
+In doing so, their sweat mixed together and Creator rubbed his palms, from which fell a small round, brown ball, not much larger than a bean.

-and it enlarged more.
+Creator kicked it, and it expanded.
+Girl-Without-Parents kicked the ball, and it enlarged more.
 Sun-God and Small-Boy took turns giving it hard kicks, and each time the ball expanded.
 Creator told Wind to go inside the ball and to blow it up.

-to the East, pulling on the cord with all his strength.
+Tarantula spun a black cord and, attaching it to the ball, crawled away fast to the East, pulling on the cord with all his strength.
 Tarantula repeated with a blue cord to the South, a yellow cord to the West, and a white cord to the North.
 With mighty pulls in each direction, the brown ball stretched to immeasurable size--it became the Earth!
 No hills, mountains, or rivers were visible; only smooth, treeless, brown plains appeared.

-Creator scratched his chest and rubbed his fingers together and there
+Creator scratched his chest and rubbed his fingers together and there appeared Hummingbird.

 "Fly North, South, East, and West and tell us what you see," said Creator.